- Professional foresters can help you plan your timber harvest and sale.

 - Maintain or improve wildlife habitat.

-You can find public and private professional foresters on our map of approved Minnesota Woodland Stewardship Plan preparers.
+You can find a list of approved professional foresters on the Minnesota Department of Natural Resources website.
 Before choosing one, it’s a good idea to check their references.

 Consulting foresters are self-employed professional foresters who can, for a fee, provide a wide range of services.
 They can: